google/WebFundamentals/src/content/en/fundamentals/getting-started/push-notifications/step-06.markdown

 Make a note of the subscription ID, which is the last part of the URL, highlighted here in bold.

-You'll use that value in Step 5 to tell Google Cloud Messaging where to send messages.
+You'll use this value later to tell Google Cloud Messaging where to send messages.

 <img src="images/image15.png" width="774" height="932" alt="Web page screenshot: Chrome DevTools console showing Push Notifications endpoint value" />